cognitedata/deploy-functions-oidc/README.md

 * `deploy-functions.yaml` Responsible for your PR deployment to customer environment(s)
 * `deploy-pr.yaml` Responsible for running tests / verification on Pull Requests

 The functions to be deployed are defined in the workflow yaml using the `deploy_folders` array variable for the `generate-matrix` workflow.
 Functions are only deployed if the pushed changes modified any files inside the function folder.
 In case you only modify code outside the function folders, such as tests, then the deployment won't run.

+**Important** *The way changes are picked up is by diffing vs the previous commit, thus you risk functions not deploying unless you always squash to master.
+You can control this behaviour in the GitHub repo settings*, see [## Getting started](##-getting-started) for how to change GitHub repo settings to enforce squash commits.

 In addition, `trigger_deploy_all_folders` is an optional array variable that specifies the folders with common dependencies.
 If specified then updates to the files in those folders will trigger deployment of all the functions in `deploy_folders`.